GenAI-CUEE/Statistical-Learning-EE575-Y2024/README.md

     - Then use the results to answers the questions (example questions are provided in the Midtermexample_year2025.pdf).

 - [x] [Lab 4.
 SVM](Lab4/readme.md)
+    In this tutorial, we will build SVM for binary-class classification.
+    - In this experiment, we will investigate
+      1. how the learned model has changed as the regularization parameter $C$ increased or decreased ( C = 1000 vs. C = 0.001)...
+This can be explained by showing the differences in the support hyperplanes and the target hyperplane.

+      2. how the performance on the test data looks like as the regularization parameter $C$ increased or decreased

+      You can provide your results in the lab sheet: [the lab sheet report](https://docs.google.com/document/d/1lWBvb9OQFmyp9sb9t6UMkYqNuXfTGSRJpQ4XxbNP_WY/edit?usp=sharing)

 - [x] [Lab 5.
 Decision tree ](Lab5/readme.md)